amadlung/2019-04-11-gwu/_build/html/_sources/automation.md.txt

 **Enter the following pieces of code into your shell script (not into your terminal prompt).**

-Our first line will ensure that our script will exit if an error occurs, and is a good idea to include at the beginning of your scripts.
-The second line will move us into the `untrimmed_fastq/` directory when we run our script.
+- Our first line will ensure that our script will exit if an error occurs, and is a good idea to include at the beginning of your scripts.
+- The second line will move us into the `untrimmed_fastq/` directory when we run our script.

 ~~~
 set -e
 cd ~/dc_workshop/data/untrimmed_fastq/
 ~~~

-These next two lines will give us a status message to tell us that we are currently running FastQC, then will run FastQC on all of the files in our current directory with a `.fastq` extension.
+- These next two lines will give us a status message to tell us that we are currently running FastQC, then will run FastQC on all of the files in our current directory with a `.fastq` extension.

 ~~~
 echo "Running FastQC ..."
 ~/FastQC/fastqc *.fastq
 ~~~

-Our next line will create a new directory to hold our FastQC output files.
+- Our next line will create a new directory to hold our FastQC output files.
 Here we are using the `-p` option for `mkdir`.
 This option allows `mkdir` to create the new directory, even if one of the parent directories doesn't already exist.
-It also supresses errors if the directory already exists, without overwriting that directory.
+It also suppresses errors if the directory already exists, without overwriting that directory.
 It is a good idea to use this option in your shell scripts to avoid running into errors if you don't have the directory structure you think you do.

 ~~~
 mkdir -p ~/dc_workshop/results/fastqc_untrimmed_reads
 ~~~

-Our next three lines first give us a status message to tell us we are saving the results from FastQC, then moves all of the files with a `.zip` or a `.html` extension to the directory we just created for storing our FastQC results.
+- Our next three lines first give us a status message to tell us we are saving the results from FastQC, then moves all of the files with a `.zip` or a `.html` extension to the directory we just created for storing our FastQC results.

 ~~~
 echo "Saving FastQC results..."